arthurcw/NWDS_Instacart/README.md

   - Key tuning parameters are `clustering radius` and `minimum sample size`.
 Data points not meeting the two thresholds are considered as outliers

 ![dbscan](https://upload.wikimedia.org/wikipedia/commons/a/af/DBSCAN-Illustration.svg)
-  - Iterated the two parameters to get 5 clusters
+  - Iterated the two parameters to get 5 clusters with as little outliers/noises (<1%) as possible
   - Most clusters only got a few people

 ##### 3. Hierarchical Clustering